Getting pregnant at 45 is possible — although it can be quite a surprise!

 - The chance of having a preterm birth or placenta previa (where the placenta covers the opening of the cervix) goes up.

-- Your baby might have to stay in the hospital for longer after they’re born.
+- You might have to stay in the hospital for longer after baby’s born.

 After the age of 35, the chances of having a baby with chromosomal abnormalities also increase.